maxplanck-ie/snakepipes/docs/content/workflows/ChIP-seq.rst

 * **histoneHMM**: This folder contains the output of `histoneHMM <https://github.com/matthiasheinig/histoneHMM>`__.
 This folder will only exist if you have broad marks.

 * **CSAW_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`)
+* **AnnotatedResults_sampleSheet**: This folder is created optionally, if you provide a sample sheet for differential binding analysis. (see :ref:`diffBinding`).
+Differentially bound regions annotated with distance to nearest gene are stored here.

 .. note:: Although in case of broad marks, we also perform the MACS2 `broadpeak` analysis (output available as ``MACS2/<sample>.filtered.BAM_peaks.broadPeak``), we would recommend using the histoneHMM outputs in these cases, since histoneHMM produces better results than MACS2 for broad peaks.